-Some of quartz's metaphysical properties go hand-in-hand with its science-based physical properties: Quartz is piezoelectric, meaning it can produce an electrical reaction.
+The use of quartz dates back to at least ancient Rome.
+Since the Middle Ages, quartz crystal balls have been used to predict the future.
+Quartz is said to be the universal healing stone, and quartz crystals are believed to promote hope, happiness, and optimism while awakening us to the beauty of nature.
+Some of quartz's metaphysical properties go hand-in-hand with its scientific physical properties: Quartz is piezoelectric, meaning it can produce an electrical reaction.
 This electrical reaction can be created by applying a charge, physical stress, or heat.
 Quartz is also capable of triboluminescence, or the ability to create light under pressure!
-With these properties, it's no surprise that quartz gemstones have been popular for their metaphysical aspects, for countless centuries.
+With these properties, it's no surprise that for countless centuries, quartz gemstones have been valued for their metaphysical aspects.
+Clear rock crystal quartz is one of April's most popular birthstones.
+Learn more about Quartz in our Gemstone Index.